Japanic 2025: Finding Peace in Chaos

 Around dusk, your guide suggests you head toward a temple.
 Is it even open?
 No buses in the parking lot or many people around; but, you feel it before you see or hear it–the chanting.
 You stumble into the main hall with a couple dozen monks chanting the heart sutra for folks on their way home from work.
 You quietly take a seat in the back and lose yourself, feeling a long, long way from home…

-Mind you, little of the above was listed on the offical Itinerary for Japanic!: FInding Peace in Chaos.
+Mind you, little of the above was listed on the “official” Itinerary for Japanic: FInding Peace in Chaos.
 In fact, the original plan was to visit a Samurai Strolling Garden, but by the time we got through the airport, it was getting dark, so we pivoted, threw ourselves at the mercy of Kannon, the Buddhist Goddess of Mercy (see above).
 She was generous.

-Remember what it was like traveling when you were younger–maybe in a college interim abroad or as a young adult backpacking Europe?
+Remember what it was like traveling when you were younger–maybe a college interim abroad or as a young adult backpacking?
 You had all kinds of time to read up beforehand, but you didn’t over-plan.
 You didn’t have a lot of money, but you didn’t crave insulation.
 You formed functional friendships with other travelers and looked after each other.
 You felt alive and not quite certain what each day would bring or who you might meet.
 You weren’t in such a hurry and you weren’t afraid to extend yourself, even immerse yourself.
+You were young, poor, and grateful for those chance encounters with locals who tried to help you.
+You CAN be that again, albeit with more comfortable accommodations…and even heated toilets!

 ~ A Private Tour to Japan for your group of 4-8 people

-~ Getting help planning your itinerary for Japan (Hourly rate)
+~ Getting help planning your itinerary for Japan (Hourly rate, 2 hour minimum).

 Qualifications;